 Recovery together (R)

-• (R2) Business and Residents Association: The Inner City East-Linwood Revitalisation Working Group completed an Inner City East Linwood Revitalisation Plan, endorsed by the Waikura Linwood-Central-Heathcote Community Board, in 2021.
+• (R2) Business and Residents Association: The Inner City East-Linwood Revitalisation Working Group completed an Inner City East Linwood Revitalisation Plan, endorsed by the former Waikura Linwood-Central-Heathcote Community Board, in 2021.
 More information(external link).

 Not yet commenced actions